 General Topics: For a nice list of life lessons, check out Life’s Greatest Lessons by Hal Urban.
 The How of Happiness by Sonja Lyubomirsky scientifically examines what factors result in happiness and discovers Americans are pretty clueless.
 Do you want to be effective in your life?
-Try applying 7 Habits of Highly Effective People by Stephen Covey.
+Try applying 7 Habits of Highly Effective People by Stephen Covey and Essentialism by Greg McKeown.
 Some people would say principles are obvious… but it’s surprising how many of us forget to follow them.
 Organizing from the Inside Out by Julie Morgenstern helped me tame piles of paperwork and organize our house.
 Please Understand Me II by Keirsey & Choiniere will help you understand people who are different from you and maybe give you insight into yourself.

 Education & Thinking: How to Read a Book by Mortimer Adler is a classic text which will help you become a better reader.
 How to Solve It by George Polya is one of the classic books about heuristic.
 Examples come mostly from geometry, but applicable to almost everything.
 De Bono’s Thinking Course by Edward de Bono will challenge you to actually think rather than just react.
 The Courage to Teach by Parker Palmer discusses the interplay between fears, a person’s sense of identity, epistemology, and community.